 Reading will help us realize the uses of the common ones: but, and, also, or and like.
-With frequent practice over a period of time, they will become natural in your writing.
+With frequent practice over time, they will become natural in your writing.
 The three major steps for improvement are:

 1. Know the words: